Summry/2515_pygame_project/README.md

 python game.py
 ```

-3. Enter a username
+3. Enter a username and press `ENTER`

-Gain points by jumping or shooting zombies.
+4. Enter a password and press `ENTER`

+> **Objective:** gain points by jumping or shooting zombies.
+Be careful though, you only have 3 lives.
+Constantly jumping may cause you to lose space.
+Each bullet reloads after a certain amount of time.
+So, shoot wisely.

 ---